 The International Publishers Association (IPA) is the world's largest federation of national, regional and specialist publishers' associations.
-Its membership comprises 81 organisations from 69 countries in Africa, Asia, Australasia, Europe and the Americas.
+Our membership comprises 89 organisations from 73 countries in Africa, Asia, Australasia, Europe and the Americas.
 Through its members, IPA represents thousands of individual publishers around the world who service markets containing more than 5.6 billion people.

 Based in Geneva, Switzerland, IPA represents the interests of the publishing industry in international fora and wherever publishers' interests are at stake.